Skip to Content

 While the pizza is still hot, drizzle some Spicy Honey Sauce over the top, and you’ll quickly learn why the combination of hot honey and pizza is so popular.
 If nothing else, it’s a great way to flavor the crust you’re left with at the very end of your slice.

-I truly make this exact recipe every single week (we like to celebrate “Pizza Friday” in our household, so if you follow these directions exactly as written, I promise that you’ll end up with absolutely perfect pizza every single time.
+I make this exact recipe every single week.
+We like to celebrate “Pizza Friday” in our household, so if you follow these directions exactly as written, I promise that you’ll end up with absolutely perfect pizza every single time.

 Trader joe's Pizza